 I drank skim milk, ate low or no fat yogurt, avoided butter like the plague and had egg-white omeletes.

-One afternoon I started to lecture my lunch companion (who now is either the significant other or fiance’ of the skeptical cardiologist) on her decision to consume a croissant slathered with butter.
+One afternoon I started to lecture my lunch companion (who now is the eternal fiancee’ of the skeptical cardiologist) on her decision to consume a croissant slathered with butter.
 When she challenged my supporting evidence I went on a quest to discover the scientific sources underpinning my recommendations.

 My findings were, shall we say, eye-opening.